dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 This command runs Docker images with the latest released versions of DSP-API and DSP-APP, i.e. the versions that are running on [https://admin.dasch.swiss](https://admin.dasch.swiss).
-The only prerequisite for this is that Docker is running, and that you have Python and dsp-tools installed.
+The only prerequisite for this is that Docker is running, and that you have Python and DSP-TOOLS installed.
 Just type:

 ```
 dsp-tools start-stack